globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/2016-11-03-water_security.md

 thumbnail: 2016_11_03_water_security_thumb.jpg
 ---

+<h3>The Global Resilience Partnership (GRP) plans to help millions of vulnerable people better adapt to shocks and chronic stresses and thrive in a more resilient future</h3>

 <img src="{{ site.baseurl }}/img/news/2016_11_03_water_security.jpg" alt="">

+<p class="caption">In 2011 in Pakistan, over 5.4 million people – including 2.7 million children – were affected by monsoon rains and flooding, and this number was expected to rise (Pic: UNICEF)</p>

 The Global Resilience Partnership (GRP) plans to help millions of vulnerable people better adapt to shocks and chronic stresses and thrive in a more resilient future